jackhkmatthews/jackhkmatthews.github.io/_posts/2018-04-21-eight-roads.md

 ## Summary

 A site refresh which switched the focus from Eight Roads’ unique relationship with time to a more minimalistic but bold approach.
 Included an Angular front-end and django CMS / backend.
-The angular front-end is also SSR and includes i18n funcitonality.
+The angular front-end is also SSR and includes i18n functionality.

 ## Favourite Bit